acedmicabhishek/Log/README.md

 I am tired of my life.

 I'll be updating stuff here about how I feel and my progress on whatever I'm trying to achieve.

+# 19 Sept 2025

+i think I'm going to snap.
+I'm going insane
+my body and mind is full of hatred.
+I'm confused and don't know what's going to happen with me .